 Today, we have around 22,000 volunteers and more than 200 branches and locations across the UK and Ireland.
 Every 10 seconds, Samaritans responds to a call for help.
 Our 24-hour listening service has come to be what Chad first envisioned – and more.

 In 2021, Samaritans volunteers held over 1,500 outreach events and raised awareness at events with over half a million attendees.
 And we’re working in schools, prisons, hospitals and communities, and have a long-running partnership with Network Rail to reduce suicides on the railways.

 The challenge now is to look to the future.
 As the way people choose to communicate changes over time, we need to continue to evolve, combining technology with compassion, to reach people who still so desperately need our help.

 Felicity Varah, daughter of Chad Varah, founder of Samaritans

 As the world changes, we're to investing in new technologies to make sure we can reach the people who need us.

-For example, we’re developing an Instant Messaging service, for callers who prefer to contact us in that way, and have established groundbreaking partnerships with Google and Facebook.
+For example, we’re developing an online chat service, for callers who prefer to contact us in that way, and have established groundbreaking partnerships with Google and Facebook.